 The Committee re-voted on evidence criteria during the post-comment web meeting because the Committee did not reach consensus on the evidence criteria during the measure evaluation meeting.
 On the post-comment web meeting, the Standing Committee considered whether measure NQF #2977 qualified for the "Insufficient Evidence with Exception" pathway.
-The committee expressed concerns similar to those expressed during the measure evaluation meeting that the developer provided evidence based on updated guidelines from the National Kidney Foundation's (NKF) Kidney Disease Outcomes Quality Initiative (KDOQI), which included a downgrading of the evidence to support the measure to expert opinion.
-The Committee emphasized that maintenance measures should have stronger evidence to support measure endorsement and voted to not move the measure forward on evidence.
+The Committee expressed concerns similar to those expressed during the measure evaluation meeting that the developer provided evidence based on updated guidelines from NKF's KDOQI, which included a downgrading of the evidence to support the measure to expert opinion.
+The Committee emphasized that maintenance measures should have stronger evidence to support measure endorsement and voted not to move the measure forward on evidence.
 As evidence is a must-pass criterion, this means that the Committee did not recommend the measure for endorsement.